Where to set up a Multinational Business – Part 4: Europe

 Liechtenstein has a considerably large wealth management industry oriented to asset protection and wealth management with its foundations (Stiftung), private asset management structures and strong private banking services.

 As in Switzerland, Liechtenstein’s most common commercial entity is the corporation (AG).
-Corporations are subject to 12.5% tax on their profits, including capital gains and at least 1 board member should be a resident of Liechtenstein.
+Corporations are subject to a 12.5% tax on their profits, including capital gains and at least 1 board member should be a resident of Liechtenstein.

 However, dividends received may be tax-exempt and there are no withholding taxes on dividends paid to non-residents.
-This has made the Liechtenstein AG a common set up for European Holding companies.
+This has made the Liechtenstein AG a common setup for European Holding companies.

-Certain holding companies are set up as Private Asset Structures which benefit from tax exemptions and are only subject to a minimum tax of CHF 1,800 per annum.
+Certain holding companies are set up as Private Asset Structures, which benefit from tax exemptions and are only subject to a minimum tax of CHF 1,800 per annum.

 Private Asset Structures are in the business of acquiring, holding, administrating, and selling financial instruments.
 Shareholders or beneficiaries of the Private Asset Structure should not have any influence on the administration of the underlying assets.